14ksmith/property_finder/readme.md

 ## Overview

-Property Finder is a Python program with the goal of helping people find their ideal property with ease.
+Property Finder is a Python program with the goal of helping people find their ideal property by way of customizable search paramaters.
+With the help of Realty Mole API, the user can draw up to 50 properties per call.

 ## How to Use Property Finder

 ### Setup

+#### Settings

 In order to use Property Finder, first download all necessary packages by running `requirements.txt`.